amyles/coherence-workshop-handson/coherence-workshop-handson.md

 The command will copy the kube config file to the standard location at ~/.kube/config.

-Copy the oci cli command from the console and paste it into the cloudshell prompt.
+Copy the oci cli command from the OCI console dialog and paste it into the cloudshell prompt.
 For example (example only, do not copy):

 ```
 $ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaafsdqnlegm2dczbqmvqtinjxg4ztozjrge4wczdcmc3gcmzqgrrd --file $HOME/.kube/config --region eu-frankfurt-1 --token-version 2.0.0